 It's hard to ask friends and family, but the truth is, if you care about raising funds for the cause, they will too!
 They either share your values or just want to help!
 Go ahead, ask them to support you.

 You should wash shorts after one day of wearing.
 They are always in need.
 This means that more than one pair are right for a multi-day ride.

 When asking for a donation to support your campaign, ask for a specific amount--try these:

 "Would you consider a gift of $20 to support my Gears for Good fundraising efforts to support those living with bleeding disorders?"

 "Honestly, I have NO idea how much to ask you for, but is a gift of $20 something you'd be able to consider?"

 Need to kick off your fundraising campaign?
 Donate $20 to your personal campaign to be the example you want your donors to see.
-Want to double this donation?
-Check with your employer to see if they offer matching gifts!
+Want to double your donation?
+Ask your employer if they offer matching gifts!
 Do you visit any local shops or restaurants frequently?
 Ask if they will consider sponsoring your ride this upcoming weekend.
 When asking for donations, it also helps to ask for a specific amount.
 Don't be shy, try these tactics and see how much you can raise for Helping Hands!

 One of the easiest ways to share your journey and hit your fundraising goal is to share your training on social media!
-Post a photo of you on your run and add your fundraising page and why you are running for Team Resilience.
+Post a photo of you on your ride and add your fundraising page and why you are riding for Team Resilience.